 Virgin Galactic (SPCE) Gains But Lags Market: What You Should Know

-SPCE will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of -$0.31, down 3.33% from the prior-year quarter.
+Investors will be hoping for strength from SPCE as it approaches its next earnings release.
+On that day, SPCE is projected to report earnings of -$0.28 per share, which would represent year-over-year growth of 6.67%.

-Any recent changes to analyst estimates for SPCE should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Investors might also notice recent changes to analyst estimates for SPCE.
+These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 125% lower within the past month.
-SPCE is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 125% lower.
+SPCE is holding a Zacks Rank of #3 (Hold) right now.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.